-- (a) Issuers that are subject to federal regulation by the Fed, FDIC, OCC, NCUA or FHFA must meet all regulatory capital requirements to be considered at least "well capitalized" or its equivalent.
+(a) Issuers that are subject to federal prudential regulation by the Fed, FDIC, OCC, NCUA or FHFA must meet all regulatory capital requirements to be considered at least "well capitalized" or its equivalent.
 Issuers in this category include but are not limited to BHCs, banks, wholly owned subsidiaries of BHCs that are consolidated for purposes of regulatory oversight, thrifts, savings and loan holding companies, and credit unions.
-Non-depository mortgage companies are generally not included in this category. - (b) Issuers that are instrumentalities of a US state or territory, including but not limited to State Housing Finance Authorities or Agencies, are not subject to institution-wide capital requirements. - (c) Issuers that are not covered by the requirements for financial institutions shown above (in MBS Guide Chapter 3, Part 8, § C (3) (a) and § C (3) (b)), must meet the following capital requirement: Issuers must maintain a "Leverage Ratio" of at least 6%.
+Non-depository mortgage companies are generally not included in this category. (b) Issuers that are instrumentalities of a US state or territory, including but not limited to State Housing Finance Authorities or Agencies, are not subject to institution-wide capital requirements.

+Issuers that are not covered by the requirements for financial institutions shown above (in MBS Guide Chapter 3, Part 8, § C (3) (a) and § C (3) (b)), must meet the following capital requirements: Issuers must maintain a "Leverage Ratio" of at least 6%.
 For purposes of this section, Leverage Ratio is defined as (i) Total Adjusted Net Worth (as defined by Ginnie Mae) divided by Total Assets.
-GMLERs are delinquent loans that are eligible to be bought out of a pool but that have not yet been bought out, consistent with MBS Guide Chapter 18 Part 3 § B (1).
-GMLERs are not applicable to the HMBS program.

-Total Adjusted Net Worth Total Assets Leverage Ratio Compliance \$ 100,000,000 \$ 2,000,000,000 5% Non-compliant \$ 100,000,000 \$ 1,000,000,000 10% Compliant
+To otal Adjusted Net Worth Total Assets Leverage Ratio Compliance \$ 100,000,000 \$ 2,000,000,000 5% Non-compliant \$ 100,000,000 \$ 1,000,000,000 10% Compliant

 - (d) Ginnie Mae considers many factors in determining whether an Issuer's preferred equity is to be included or excluded in the Issuer's financial statements, in whole or in part, for purposes of the Total Adjusted Net Worth computation.
-These factors include, but are not limited to, the Issuer's ability to defer or suspend dividend payments to preferred equity holders, whether the preferred equity is cumulative or non-cumulative, the seniority and maturity of the preferred equity at issue, and the Issuer's ability to convert preferred equity to common equity. - (e) Exemption for Certain HMBS Issuers.
+These factors include, but are not limited to, the Issuer's ability to defer or suspend dividend payments to preferred equity holders, whether the preferred equity is cumulative or non-cumulative, the seniority and maturity of the preferred equity at issue, and the Issuer's ability to convert preferred equity to common equity. - (c) Exemption for Certain HMBS Issuers.
 Ginnie Mae may exempt Issuers that participate exclusively in the HMBS program from the requisite capital and leverage ratio requirements in cases where Ginnie Mae, in its sole discretion, determines that, the Issuer's failure to meet the requisite capital amount or leverage ratio test is directly attributable to a demonstrated lack of true sale accounting treatment of the HMBS Program.
 Ginnie Mae will grant this exemption in writing upon request and after receipt of the applicant's most recent financial statements.